GCBallesteros/platitudes/docs/config_file_defaults.md

 ## Using a config file to supply default values

-A common pattern that I find really useful to version control the parameters passed to complex CLI programs is to save the actual parameters on a file.
+A common pattern that I find really useful to version control the parameters passed to complex CLI programs is to save thes actual parameters on a file.
 My calls to the CLI then reduce to just providing a config file, however, I still retain the ability to manually override some of the parameters specified on the config file.
 Platitudes can automatically inject an optional parameter for you